jabud/blog/_posts/2019-11-12-useful-notes.md

 <a id='mdtohtml'></a>
-## Markdown to html
+## Extra: Markdown to html
-I use this to create blog posts by writing a markdown file and transform them into html.
+I used this to create blog posts by writing a markdown file and transform them into html.

-There are better ways to do it (like using a jekyll template) but… well, it works for me.
+Then I discovered jekyll, but I'll add this part just in case I need it in the future.

 Libraries: